 On March 8, 2013, APTA hosted the Innovation Summit: Collaborative Care Models, a groundbreaking event that brought together physical therapists, physicians, large health systems, and policy makers to discuss the current and future role of physical therapy in integrated models of care.
 You can still enjoy this groundbreaking event, and earn CEUs, by watching the programming on-demand, via the APTA Learning Center.

 Innovative Models of Physical Therapist Practice in the US (.pdf)

-An exploration of innovative practice models within the United States was conducted by APTA in 2010 to enhance our knowledge base and to provide an initial starting point for clinicians to implement or further investigate new models of physical therapist care delivery.
+In 2010, APTA conducted an exploration of innovative practice models within the United States to enhance our knowledge base and to provide an initial starting point for clinicians to implement or further investigate new models of physical therapist care delivery.

 A list of representative models of physical therapist care delivery was developed from multiple sources.
 The list includes a variety of models that are attempting to address issues such as access to care, cost effectiveness, patient/client safety, efficacy, inter-professional collaboration, and innovative utilization of physical therapist practice in the health care delivery system.
 The models of care delivery that are described in this resource do not represent a comprehensive list of innovative models throughout the country nor does the list include representative models for all types of practice settings.
 Descriptions of additional models will be added to this resource over time.

 International Summit on Direct Access and Advanced Scope of Practice

 In October 2009, APTA led a conference that investigated advanced models of physical therapist practice both in the United States and internationally.
 The event was co-sponsored by APTA, the Canadian Physiotherapy Association (CPA), and the World Confederation of Physical therapy (WCPT) and included participants from more than 20 countries.